arifkraft/MachineLearningAPIs/Learning/Python/Iterators and Generators.md

 nums= [1,2,3,4,5]
 print(find_squares(nums))
 ```
-Alternatively, what we can do is to ceate `generator` objects.
+Alternatively, what we can do is to create `generator` objects.
 Have a look at the code below -
 ```python
 def find_squares(nums):
   for i in nums: